symfony/symfony-docs/book/installation.rst

 Installing and Configuring Symfony
 ==================================

-The goal of this chapter is to get you up-and-running with a working application built on top of Symfony.
+The goal of this chapter is to get you up and running with a working application built on top of Symfony.
 Fortunately, Symfony offers "distributions", which are functional Symfony "starter" projects that you can download and begin developing in immediately.